LEDIG STILLING VED UNIVERSITETET I BERGEN

 - A professional, challenging and international working environment.

 - Salary at pay grade 61 (code 1109 / pay range 24, alternative 5) according to the state salary scale upon appointment.
 This constitutes a gross annual salary of NOK 553.500.
 Further promotions are made according to length of service.
 For particularly highly qualified applicants, a higher salary may be considered

 - Enrolment in the Norwegian Public Service Pension Fund

 - Good welfare benefits

-- A brief account of the applicant’s research interests and motivation for applying for the position
+- A cover letter of the applicant's research interests and motivation for applying for the position.

-- The names and contact information for two reference persons.
-One of these must be your main PhD supervisor
+- The names and contact information 2-3 reference persons.
+One of these must be the the main advisor from the PhD programme.

 - Transcripts and diplomas and official confirmation that the doctoral thesis has been submitted